jonathanlandy/testmd/README.md

 # `linselect`

-A fast, flexible, and performant feature selection package for python -- built on stepwise linear regression
+*Efficient linear stepwise regression* -- a fast, flexible, and performant feature selection package for python.

 ## Package in a nutshell
-`linselect` is based on the stepwise linear regression algorithm.
-This is an algorithm that allows one to seek minimal feature / column subsets of a given data set that provide good linear fits to a set of target variables.
-This approach has a number of virtues, listed below:

 ### It has a simple API
 A simple API makes it easy to quickly rank a data set's features in terms of their added value to a given fit.
 This is demoed below, where we learn that we